-- Compatibility of strategic decisions taken in relation to the bank's long-term vision, mission and values - Speed and effectiveness with which the bank is able to respond to changes - Availability of resources to take care of strategic decisions - Impact of strategic decisions on the bank
+- Compatibility of strategic decisions taken in relation to the bank's long-term vision, mission and values Speed and effectiveness with which the Bank is able to respond to changes in the market and operating environment - Availability of resources to take care of strategic decisions - Impact of strategic decisions on the bank

-These risks are identified based on our strategic business focus.
-Based on our strategic business direction, the following are the identified strategic risks:
+These risks are identified based on our strategic business focus and direction and include the following:

-- Delayed conclusion of ongoing efforts by the Bank to raise capital for business growth. - Income pressure from the incursion of payment banks and Fintechs into the electronic banking space - IT disaster and technological failure - Downside risk in industries invested in general downside risk of monetary and fiscal failure (economic recession) - Continuous change in customers' preference and choices - Key market and industry changes - Change management challenges.
+- Delayed resolution of the Bank's capital situation, including ongoing business combination process and potential impacts on customer and market loyalty - Income pressure from the incursion of payment service banks and Fintechs into the electronic banking space - IT disaster and technological failure - Downside risk in industries invested in general downside risk of monetary and fiscal failure (economic recession) - Continuous change in customers' preference and choices - Key market and industry changes - Change management challenges strategy, is at advanced stages of business combination which will among other things resolve the existing capital challenge in the Bank.
+It is important to note that this process is not without consultation with the regulators.